fbradyirl/docker-openwrt-build-candyhouse/README.md

 # docker-openwrt-build-candyhouse
-Builds a Docker image which allows you to build the latest OpenWRT for Candyhouse based routers (Cisco Linksys EA4500 / E4200v2 / EA3500.
+Builds a Docker image which allows you to build the latest OpenWRT for Candyhouse based routers (Cisco Linksys EA4500 / E4200v2 / EA3500 routers).

 The image simply consists of:
  - The latest Ubuntu